davidmoten/chained/README.md

 # chained

 Java annotation processor to generate chained (staged) immutable builders (see [java-builder-pattern-tricks](https://github.com/davidmoten/java-builder-pattern-tricks) for background).
-Targets JDK 16+ `record` types in particular (but also generates from classes and interfaces).
+Targets JDK 16+ `record` types in particular (but also generates from JDK 8+ classes and interfaces).
 * chained builders provide compile-time *type-safety* to ensure mandatory fields are always set
 * builders include map, list, and set builders (supporting multiple implementations)
 * supports **null-safe** usage (`java.util.Optional` used for optional fields and optional return values)